Fast & Furious: Supercharged: In popular culture

 The attraction was mentioned in American Horror Story.
 In the first episode of the fifth season, Vendela and Agnetha, two Swedish girls who check into the hotel in the first episode, mention their excitement to go to the attraction.
 It is again mentioned in the sixth episode of the season when the girls ask Donovan (Matt Bomer) to show them to the attraction's line.

-The television show Impractical Jokers filmed a challenge in the queue of the attraction, in the 2018 episode "Like a Boss".
+The Orlando attraction's queue was the main setting for the first challenge, titled Fast & Furious, in the Impractical Jokers episode "Like a Boss".